 As for pests, if planting media gets too wet, it may attract fungus gnats.
 Allowing soil to dry out between waterings prevents this pest.

 You may find aphids on soft new growth.
-Spray leaves with a mixture of water and insecticidal soap or Neem oil to remove aphids.
+Spray leaves with water and insecticidal soap or Neem oil to remove aphids.

 If your plant is waterlogged, it may attract potential pests such as mealybugs, scales, and spider mites.
 Treat them with insecticidal soap.
 Then provide adequate drainage to prevent further infestations.

-The sweetheart plant definitely lives up to its name.
+The Heartleaf Philodendron definitely lives up to its name.
 There’s a reason why so many indoor gardeners love this plant!
-Easy to care for and tolerant of a variety of environmental conditions, it’s an ideal plant for all abilities.
+It’s an ideal plant for all abilities and is easy to care for and tolerant of various environmental conditions.
 Enjoy!

 Linsay is an American copywriter based in the Pacific Northwest with a background in academic writing and research.
 Linsay holds Master's degree in both Anthropology and Library and Information Sciences and has written for numerous national and international publications including USA Today, SFGATE, Hunker, and The Bump across an array of topics in the gardening, green living, and travel sectors.
 When she's not writing, you'll usually find Linsay reading, kayaking, sailing, snowboarding, or working in her garden.